 ART SCULPTURE “Ven a la luz”

-- Previously known as Zama, meaning “City of Dawn”, the Tulum ruins are another Mayan treasure located in Tulum.
+Previously known as Zama, meaning “City of Dawn”, the Tulum ruins are another Mayan treasure located in Tulum.
 It’s a few miles north from the beach road and easy to find.
-Sometimes, dependant on the seaweed levels, the beach is accessible for more photo opportunities, but unfortunately it was closed when we went.
+Sometimes, depending on the seaweed levels, the beach is accessible for more photo opportunities, but unfortunately, it was closed when we went.
 PHOTO TIP: get here just after opening or just before closing for an empty ruins ground.

 Click the link below for more Tulum travel tips, hotels, restaurants, excursions, and more to do when you’re visiting!